neggert/KaggleFB/readme.md

 Data processing using Hadoop and OpenNLP for a [facebook-sponsored Kaggle competition](http://www.kaggle.com/c/facebook-recruiting-iii-keyword-extraction).
+The basic idea is to extract tags from the text of StackOverflow questions

 The jar file that is given to Hadoop is produced by `mvn package`, which creates `target/KaggleFB-1.0-SNAPSHOT-job.jar`.